galaxyproject/tools-iuc/docs/tool_and_toolpane_guidelines.md

 ### Proposed guidelines

-These guidelines partially inspired by `man` pages structure:
+These guidelines were partially inspired by the structure of `man` pages:

 - Each tool should include `Synopsis` section with a brief, one line phrase ending with a period.
 It prescribes what the tool does and is not a tool description.
 - `Synopsis` should be followed by `Description` section